DCoventry97/staff-optimiser/README.md

 Business performance optimiser.
 Using customer feedback, sales and other data to review performance of a period of time.

 ## Motivation
 Winchester Council held a hackathon at the University of Winchester.
-One challenge was to hack together solutions that help imrpove local business using machine learning algorithms to process data.
-This solution is soley a protoype, it uses a trivial linear regression algorithm but still manages to demonstrate the overall concept (to the demands of this Hackahon).
+One challenge was to hack together solutions that help improve local business using machine learning algorithms to process data.
+This solution is simply a prototype, it uses a trivial linear regression algorithm but still manages to demonstrate the overall concept (to the demands of this Hackahon).

 ## Build Status
 [![Build Status](https://travis-ci.com/dtlight/staff-optimiser.svg?token=8VzQcFZGdx7xQoVYeEZv&branch=master)](https://travis-ci.com/dtlight/staff-optimiser)